SticsRPacks/documentation/coding_style.md

     &emsp;&emsp;`}`

 ### Line length and bloc formatting
-*	Better to limit line length to 80 characters (more comfortable for editing and printing).
+*	It is recommended to limit line length to 80 characters (more comfortable for editing and printing).
 It is possible to add a delimitation line in `RStudio` at a given character length: Tools -> Global Options -> Code -> Display -> Show margin.

 Indentation: